aws-samples/amazon-eks-gmsa-admission-webhook-autoinstall/README.md

 **For security purposes, this mapping can be removed after the successful installation.**

+**Yoy can also use the AWS CLI commands and policies available in "AWS CLI Commands - Create Instance Profile" to setup these requirement.

 **Softwares**

 It's necessary that the following binaries are installed in the host that is running this script: